IMIO/imio.updates/README.rst

 * -v, --vars : Define env variables like XX=YY, used as: env XX=YY make (or function). (can use multiple times -v)

+* -y, --patchindexing : To hack collective.indexing.monkey, to keep direct indexation during operations

-* -z, --patchdebug: Used to patch instance-debug if front-page is a dexterity type and not publically accessible
+* -z, --patchdebug : Used to patch instance-debug if front-page is a dexterity type and not publically accessible

 To change log level when running instance script, change LOGGER_LEVEL in run_script.py.